NVIDIA-Omniverse/kit-app-template/README.md

 </p>

-## :warning: EA Release Information
-**This branch is based on Omniverse Kit 106.4 EA.
-It includes EA versions of the Kit SDK, associated development tools, and templates.
-For the latest stable release, see the `106.0` branch.**

 ## Overview

 Welcome to `kit-app-template`, a toolkit designed for developers interested in GPU-accelerated application development within the NVIDIA Omniverse ecosystem.
 This repository offers streamlined tools and templates to simplify creating high-performance, OpenUSD-based desktop or cloud streaming applications using the Omniverse Kit SDK.